x-alted/cybersecurity-portfolio/README.md

 ## About Me

 I am a cybersecurity professional with a passion for learning, understanding and mitigating complex risks.
-With a decade of prior expeerience in management, my experience in cybersecurity spans from hands-on technical assessments (like penetration testing and vulnerability analysis) to high-level strategic planning (such as threat modeling and risk assessments).
+With a decade of prior experience in management, my experience in cybersecurity spans from hands-on technical assessments (like penetration testing and vulnerability analysis) to high-level strategic planning (such as threat modeling and risk assessments).
 I am dedicated to building resilient systems and educating users on security best practices.

 ## Repository Structure

-The repository is organized into several thematic directories, each containing detailed project reports and code samples.
+The repository is organized into thematic directories.
+Each folder contains detailed project reports, documentation, and code samples.

-### 1. Security Audits & Assessments
-This section focuses on evaluating the security posture of systems and physical environments.

-- **`Physical-Security-Audit/`** : Contains a comprehensive physical security audit for a government facility.
-This report identifies critical vulnerabilities in perimeter security, server room hardening, and access control, providing a detailed management action plan.
-- **`Threat-Risk-Assessment-IRP/`** : A Threat Risk Assessment (TRA) that demonstrates how to identify and value assets, analyze threats, and use the results to prioritize incident response (IR) actions.

-### 2. Penetration Testing & Vulnerability Analysis
+### 1. Penetration Testing (`penetration-testing/`)
 This section showcases my ability to simulate real-world attacks to find and exploit system vulnerabilities.

-- **`Penetration-Testing-Report-Looz/`** : A detailed technical report from a penetration test on the "Looz" server.
-It documents a complete attack chain from information disclosure to full root compromise, culminating in a critical recommendation to rebuild the system.
+- **Looz Technical Report** – A detailed penetration test report documenting a complete attack chain from information disclosure to full root compromise, culminating in a recommendation to rebuild the system.
+- **Vulnerabilities & Exploits – Final Assignment** – A hands-on lab demonstrating exploitation of a vulnerable server, including root access, file exfiltration, and website defacement.
+- **Wireless Network Test** – An attack on three wireless networks, covering WPA handshake capture, WPS Pixie-Dust attacks, and analysis of network security postures.
-- **`Bulldog-Industries-Penetration-Test/`** : A black-box penetration test of the Bulldog Industries web application.
-This report details the discovery of hardcoded credentials, weak password hashes, and a web-shell bypass that led to a reverse shell and root privilege escalation.
+- **Penetration Testing – Website Scan** – A black-box penetration test of a web application, detailing discovery of hardcoded credentials, weak password hashes, and a reverse shell.
-- **`Wireless-Network-Penetration-Test/`** : A final assignment detailing an attack on three different wireless networks.
-It includes successful WPA handshake captures, WPS Pixie-Dust attacks, and an analysis of why one network remained secure.
-- **`Network-Alerts-Lab/`** : A lab exercise demonstrating the interaction between a firewall (iptables), an Intrusion Detection System (Snort), and network traffic analysis using `tcpdump` to detect and block malicious traffic.

-### 3. Network & System Security Configuration
+### 2. Database Security (`database-security/`)
-This section covers the practical configuration of secure network and system environments.

-- **`Ubuntu-Firewall-SSH-Scripting/`** : A lab guide and report on configuring the Uncomplicated Firewall (UFW) and SSH on Ubuntu.
-It also includes a simple bash scripting exercise for passing command-line arguments.
-- **`Kuber-Tuber-Project/`** : A team project detailing the build of a "Kuber-Tuber" system.
-This includes the complete setup and testing checklist for a hybrid cloud/edge cluster using K3s on Raspberry Pis and a mini PC, with a focus on network configuration, node failure scenarios, and remote access via Tailscale.
+This folder contains a complete SQL schema and sample data for a comprehensive music database.

+- **Music Database** – A normalized relational database modeling a complex music ecosystem (artists, bands, albums, tracks, producers, labels, genres).
+Includes ERD, SQL scripts, and documentation.
+- **SQL Files** – All table creation, foreign key, and data population scripts.

-### 4. Threat Modeling & Risk Management
+### 3. Risk Management (`risk-management/`)
 This section demonstrates my ability to identify threats and manage risk in complex systems.

+- **Physical Security Audit** – A comprehensive audit of a government facility, identifying vulnerabilities in perimeter security, server room hardening, and access control, with a detailed management action plan.
-- **`IoT-Threat-Modeling/`** : A team-based assignment that applies STRIDE and DREAD methodologies to model threats in a home IoT system.
-It includes data flow diagrams, risk assessments, and mitigation strategies.
+- **Threat Modeling to Assess Risk in an IoT System** – A team-based assignment applying STRIDE and DREAD methodologies to model threats in a home IoT system, including data flow diagrams and mitigation strategies.
-- **`Publishing-Ransomware-Guide/`** : A strategic guide for a publisher on mitigating malware and ransomware risks, covering the human firewall, backup strategies, network segmentation, and third-party risk management.
+- **A Publisher's Guide to Mitigating Malware & Ransomware** – A strategic guide covering the human firewall, backup strategies, network segmentation, and third-party risk management.

+### 4. Incident Handling (`incident-handling/`)
+This section focuses on incident response planning and threat risk assessments.

+- **Threat Risk Assessment & Incident Response Prioritization** – A TRA that identifies assets, threats, and vulnerabilities, then uses the results to prioritize incident response actions.
+- **NIST CSF + Incident Response** – A mapping of the NIST Cybersecurity Framework to incident response processes.

-### 5. Coding & Scripting
+### 5. Programming (`programming/`)
-This section contains code samples and scripts I have developed.
+This folder contains code samples and scripts I have developed, organized by language.

-- **`Music-Database/`** : A complete SQL schema and sample data for a complex music database.
-This project demonstrates advanced relational database design, normalization, and the handling of many-to-many relationships.
-- **`Web-Calculator-Pseudocode/`** : A breakdown of the logic and pseudocode behind a web-based calculator, showcasing my understanding of front-end logic and user interaction.
+- **Bash Shell** – Shell scripts demonstrating automation and system administration tasks (e.g., `print_three.sh`, `evenodd.sh`).
+- **C** – Simple C programs (e.g., `bubble.c`, `filebasedcalculator.c`).
+- **HTML/JavaScript** – A web-based calculator showing front-end logic.
+- **PowerShell** – Scripts for system administration and security tasks (e.g., `list_large_files.ps1`, `Load-Users-to-ActiveDirectory.ps1`).

-### 6. Security Theory & Analysis
+### 6. Knowledge Base (`knowledge-base/`)
-This section includes essays and analyses that explore the broader context of cybersecurity.
+This section includes reference materials, user guides, and analyses that explore the broader context of cybersecurity.

+- **Networking** – Resources on network security, including firewall configuration, SSH, and network scanning tools.
+- **User Guides** – Step-by-step guides for installing and using security tools (e.g., VPNs, anti-virus software) and social engineering awareness presentations.
-- **`The-Machine-Stops-Analysis/`** : A personal reflection and literary analysis of E.M.
-Forster's "The Machine Stops," connecting its themes of technological dependency and single points of failure to modern cybersecurity challenges like AI adoption and cloud reliance.
+- **The Machine Stops (Cybersecurity Literary Analysis)** – A personal reflection connecting E.M.
+Forster's story to modern cybersecurity challenges like AI adoption and cloud reliance.
-- **`WebTools-Wapiti/`** : A concise, presentation-style guide to the Wapiti web application vulnerability scanner, outlining its features, use cases, and common commands.
+- **Web Tool Summary – Wapiti** – A concise guide to the Wapiti web application vulnerability scanner, outlining its features, use cases, and common commands.

+### Private Capstone: Kuber-Tuber
+My final capstone project, **kuber-tuber**, is a K3s-based Raspberry Pi cluster for live cybersecurity testing.
+It remains private until the project completes.
+The repository includes documentation on setup, network topology, service configuration, issues log, and test results.

 ## Key Skills Demonstrated